Jeff Conaway: Early life, family and education

-Career
+Acting career

 While at NYU, Conaway appeared in television commercials and had the lead in a school production of The Threepenny Opera.
 He made his film debut in the 1971 romantic drama Jennifer on My Mind, which also featured future stars Robert De Niro and Barry Bostwick.

 Grease and Taxi

 The following year, Conaway appeared in the original cast of the Broadway musical Grease, as an understudy to several roles including that of the lead male character, Danny Zuko, and eventually succeeded role-originator Barry Bostwick.